GeneCloud1485/Drama-in-History/docs/2_actors/your_actor.md

 - Fellowship - fraternity, society or the bonds of belonging which comes from be part of something larger than oneself
 - Belief or Faith - religion, doctrine, science
 - Reliance on... - something which gives the character confidence, reprieve from fears or pressure and without which they are 'in pieces'
+- Oaths or meaningful promises - something that has a strong purpose and lasting effect

 When a Bond is gained or recognized, it can contribute to a person’s Composure.
 When a Bond is broken, it can also reduce Composure.